 3.2 Locational variable descriptions

 A general principle has been to use network distance as opposed to straight line distance or area based measures, which corresponds better to how people use and perceive the space.
 As a ground to start from in the selection and specification of variables, we have looked at previous studies in both Oslo (Sjaastad, Hansen, and Medby 2008; Traaholt 2014) and other Scandinavian capitals (Ståhle and Bernow 2011; Lundhede et al. 2013).
-As origins in the analyses, we used the sales data, as network we used a hand drawn axial and segment map of Oslo and as destinations we used matching GIS layers.
+As origins in the analyses, we used the sales data, as network we used a hand-drawn axial and segment map of Oslo and as destinations we used matching GIS layers.

 For the neighbourhood variable socioeconomic index, we received data on aggregate level but for all locational variables, we followed the example of using non-aggregated data and use network distance to measure accessibility.
 For all locational variables apart from socioeconomic index, we used the segment map as a network to calculate distances.
 All measures was made with the place syntax tool (PST) developed at KTH and Spacescape AB in Stockholm and Chalmers University of Technology in Gothenburg.